ArnaudoAnnA/SE_team3_thesis_management/retrospectives/Retrospective3.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs done

-- Total points committed vs. done
+- Total points committed vs done

-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs spent (as a team)

 **Remember**  a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Manual FE testing